jyoti102/SpringSecurity/README.md

 -----------------------------------------------------------
 ### USING DATABASE FOR USERNAME AND PASSWORD FOR VALIDATION
 -----------------------------------------------------------
-1. Create security config class with the required anotations
+1. Create security config class with the required annotations
 2. Now create the method AuthenticationProvider which will return the object of AuthenticationProvider.
-Add anotation @Bean
+Add annotation @Bean
 3. In AuthenticationProvider method: user DaoAuthenticationProvider which is already implemented.
 			 - DaoAuthenticationProvider provider = new DaoAuthenticationProvider()